Azure Stream Analytics solution patterns

 Archiving real-time data for analytics

 Most data science and analytics activities still happen offline.
-Data can be archived by Azure Stream Analytics through Azure Data Lake Store Gen2 output and Parquet output formats.
+You can archive data in Azure Stream Analytics through Azure Data Lake Store Gen2 output and Parquet output formats.
 This capability removes the friction to feed data directly into Azure Data Lake Analytics, Azure Databricks, and Azure HDInsight.
-Azure Stream Analytics is used as a near real-time ETL engine in this solution.
+Azure Stream Analytics is used as a near real-time Extract-Transform-Load (ETL) engine in this solution.
 You can explore archived data in Data Lake using various compute engines.

 Use reference data for enrichment